yotamMoshe7/React-Products-Management-App/README.md

 ## Description
 ### Top Bar
-Add Buton - add new product.
+Add Buton - open form for adding new product.
 Search Field - Filter list of product by the input.
 Select Box - Choose the parameter according to which the list will be sorted (date, price, title).

 ### List Of Products
 The app contain a list of products, each product has the following properties: